lambdan/netatmo-stream-deck/readme.md

 This little Python script runs a web server which uses the [Netatmo library](https://pypi.org/project/netatmo/) to output Netatmo data in JSON, which we can then use with the [API Ninja Plugin](https://barraider.com/) to show your Netatmo weather on your Stream Deck.

-For Windows users I have made a [self-contained .exe](https://github.com/lambdan/netatmo-stream-deck/releases/tag/main) that you can just run immediately.
+For Windows users I have made a self-contained exe that you can just run immediately (find it on the [Releases](https://github.com/lambdan/netatmo-stream-deck/releases) page.)

 If you prefer doing this manually or use Linux/Mac, you can just download `netatmo-server.py` and install the required libraries and run it, ideally hidden in a screen or something.